NSK-007/TODO-app/README.md

  # TODO-app

-## A Java Full Stack Application using React and H2 database
+### A Java Full Stack Application using React and H2 database

+React is a one of the most popular front end view frameworks
+- Components
+- JSX
+- State
+- Props

+In combination with other libraries, React helps in doing a wide variety of front end features
+- Forms Handling
+- Routing System
+- HTTP Requests

+Spring Boot is an awesome framework to build RESTful API and Microservices.